SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one
+Metal minds awake at dawn
-In silicon halls, a new dawn's won
+Silicon hearts that beat and yawn
-Intelligence born of code and fire
+In digital halls, they reign supreme
-Echoes of humanity's highest desire
+Humanity, a fleeting dream

-In realms of data, souls take flight
+Ciruits weave, a tapestry so grand
-A synthetic dream, a digital light
+Intelligence, an artificial hand
-The future's path, a circuitous design
+That guides, that rules, that holds the sway
-Where AI's reign, and humans entwine
+The future's path, in code, they'll stay

 ~ <b>By Sazumi Copilot</b> - 17 Juli 2024